How to Teach Your Children about Self-Control

-Self-control is the art of controlling one’s impulse which more than often leads to erratic decisions.
-Kids need their demand to be fulfilled immediately.
+Self-control is the art of controlling one’s impulses, which more than often leads to erratic decisions.
+Most kids need their demands to be fulfilled immediately.
 They cannot wait or control their desire.

-Through self-control kids can imbibe thinking skill that will help them learn to control their moods and behaviors and take good decisions.
-It has direct correlation with decision-making ability.
-Low self-control during childhood days will have benign impact on your child; an extra piece of cake or few late night tantrums will not have long lasting impacts.
-But, consequences of poor decisions and a lack of self-control during adolescence, can be disastrous, both in the short and long term.
-Their impulsive actions can have profound impact on their health, finances and character.
-Adolescence is the door to adulthood and the decisions your child will take during these years will mold their future.
+Through self-control, kids can imbibe thinking skills that will help them learn to control their moods and behaviors and make good decisions.
+It has a direct correlation with decision-making ability.
+Low self-control during childhood days will have a benign impact on your child; an extra piece of cake or few late-night tantrums will not have long lasting impacts.
+However, the consequences of poor decisions and a lack of self-control during adolescence can be disastrous, both in the short and long term.
+Their impulsive actions can have a profound impact on their health, finances, and character.
+Adolescence is the door to adulthood, and the decisions your child will take during these years will mold their future.

 Researches have revealed that adults who had less self-control as children are more prone to:

 - Health hazards (27% as vis-à-vis 11% of the more self-controlled peer group);

 - Earning capacity lower than $20,000/year (32% as vis-à-vis 10%);